Opole: After World War I

 After the defeat of Imperial Germany in World War I, a plebiscite was held on 20 March 1921 in Oppeln to determine if the city would be in the Weimar Republic or become part of the Second Polish Republic, which had just regained independence.
 20,816 (94.7%) votes were cast for Germany, 1,098 (5.0%) for Poland, and 70 (0.3%) votes were declared invalid.
 Voter participation was 95.9%.
-Results of the plebiscite in the Oppeln-Land county were different, with 30% of the population voting for Poland.
+In the present-day neighbourhoods (then separate localities) of Grudzice, Krzanowice, Malina, Winów and Wrzoski the majority voted for Poland with results ranging from 54.8% in Krzanowice to 74.9% in Wrzoski, whereas in the present-day neighbourhoods of Bierkowice, Brzezie, Chmielowice, Czarnowąsy, Gosławice, Półwieś, Sławice, Szczepanowice, Wójtowa Wieś, Wróblin and Żerkowice the majority voted for Germany with result ranging from 50.3% in Gosławice and Sławice to 94.2% in Brzezie.
 The local newspaper Oppelner Nachrichten was published in Oppeln.

 Oppeln was the administrative seat of the Province of Upper Silesia from 1919–1939.
 In the years 1928–1931, by the decision of the German regional administration, the Piast Castle was demolished.
 Thanks to the strong opposition of the local Polish community and protests of the Union of Poles in Germany, the castle tower was saved from demolition.
 Nowadays called the Piast Tower it is one of the city's landmarks.
 In 1929, a Polish theatre from Katowice came to Opole to perform the opera Halka by Stanisław Moniuszko.
 After the performance, the actors were brutally beaten by a German militia with the silent consent of the German police.